-David R. Blount: Mr. David R. Blount, a resident of Lee's Mill Road, spoke in opposition to Phase II of the West Fayetteville Bypass.
-He spoke about the difficulties the proposed alignment created for his family, and how upset his family was over the prospect of losing their home especially in these difficult financial times.
+Randy Blount: Mr. Randy Blount, a resident of Lee's Mill Road, spoke in opposition to Phase II of the West Fayetteville Bypass.
+He spoke about the difficulties the proposed alignment created for his family, and how upset his family was over the prospect of losing their home, especially in these difficult financial times.
 He asked the Board to consider other options that would save homes and meet its desired goal.
-He closed by asking the Board to ensure his family was treated fairly so they would be able to have the same type of home that they may lose, and concluded that roads and bypasses do not win elections, but homes do.
+He closed by asking the Board to ensure his family was treated fairly so they would be able to have the same type of home that they may lose, and concluded that roads and bypasses do not make communities or win elections, but homes do.

 Steve Smithfield: Mr. Steve Smithfield, a resident of Lee's Mill Road, spoke in opposition to Phase II of the West Fayetteville Bypass.
 He said he represented the West Fayetteville Bypass Coalition, or WFBC, which is a group of citizens "opposed to the West Fayetteville Parkway project".
 He contended that when SPLOST was originally passed the voters were misled since this particular item was not on the ballot.
-He added that for years the citizens had heard of a "Bypass", but the impacted property owners knew nothing about the project until they were notified that the "Bypass" would cross their property.
-He questioned why the designation "Bypass" waschanged to "Parkway".
-He referenced and discussed the SPLOST Project R-5 West Fayetteville Parkway Phase II document distributed by the County at the May

-5, 2009 open house meeting, suggested the West Fayetteville Bypass was being constructed for developers, and added that the public would be required to pay \$800,000 for the bypass which would destroy eight wetland areas.
+He added that for years the citizens had heard of a "Bypass", but the impacted property owners knew nothing about the project until they were notified that the bypass would cross their property.
+He questioned why the designation "Bypass" was changed to "Parkway".
+He referenced and discussed the SPLOST Project R-5 West Fayetteville Parkway Phase II document distributed by the County at the May 5, 2009 open house meeting, thought citizens had been mislead on the topic, suggested the West Fayetteville Bypass was being constructed for developers, and added that the public would be required to pay \$800,000 for the bypass which would destroy eight wetland areas.
 He reiterated that existing residential land owners would be compelled to surrender their property and homes to Fayette County for the good of developers.